DonAbdulRob/LootQuest3/README.md

 # tl;dr:

 See the project live here: https://stackblitz.com/github/Destro168/LootQuest3<br>
-(check the 'How to Play' section if the above link isn't working for you)
+<em>check the 'How to Play' section below if the link isn't working for any reason</em>

 Project Features: